Time: 09.30 – 11.30 am

-All members and partners interested in governance work are invited to join this meeting of the SMP’s Governance Forum.
+Members and partners interested in governance work were invited to join this meeting of the SMP’s Governance Forum.

-This meeting will specifically focus on the SMP’s plans for 2020 Year of Governance Strengthening.
+This meeting focused specifically on the SMP’s plans for 2020 Year of Governance Strengthening.

 The Year of Governance Strengthening looks to support governance strengthening across three spheres: